Oragif/Java-HTTP/README.md

 # Java-HTTP
 Building an HTTP routing system with inspiration from Express.js.

+# Load order
+Middleware and routes will be loaded in the order they are specified, and all dynamics using annotations will be loaded last.
+Meaning if a middleware is important at the start, add it in code at the beginning before the use of listen.\
+It is therefore also important to add predefined middlewares like Session, at the start to ensure it gets ran before other middleware.

 # Functionality
 ## Creating New HTTP Server & Router
 ```java